Homemade Body Cream Ingredients(Essential Oils) for Eczema

 - Patchouli – is claimed as one of the best oils to use in Eczema.
 Unlike other oils, it improves with age like wine.
 It helps improve the skin ranging from very dry, cracked skin to very oily and acne prone skin.

 - Orange – When extracted using the cold-pressed method, Orange essential oil(extracted orange peel) is a very popular choice because of its versatility.
 Has Anti-agent properties and is a beneficial ingredient in lip balms.
 The citrus scent that comes synonymous of the fresh fruit, offers you a sweet and peaceful aroma where the emitted scent can also be appreciated to the person near you.
 Most consumers used orange essential oils as part of their morning routine – increase in energy and provides mental uplift.

-- Eucalyptus – cooling effect
+- Eucalyptus – cooling effect (other benefits)